 We are told that we shouldn’t stress, that we should be positive, we shouldn’t worry so much, that our life will be so much better as a result, and it’s probably true.

 It sounds really easy in theory, too.

-But… What if you can’t just magically click your fingers and be happy-go-lucky, enthusiastic, driven to succeed?
-What if you can’t bring yourself to tell anyone, either?
+But what if you can’t just magically click your fingers and become happy-go-lucky, enthusiastic, driven to succeed?
+What if you can’t bring yourself to tell anyone that you are struggling, either?
 You can then end up feeling like a failure.

 Maybe it’s safer to just do nothing, say nothing, than to show any weakness or insecurity.